 Copper pipes have been standard in construction for most of recent history, and for good reason.
 They are much more flexible and take up significantly less space than PVC.
 This quality makes copper the ideal material for small spaces in between walls.
 It also lasts longer than PVC and handles vibrations from natural disasters better because it is more flexible.
 People who are health and environmentally conscious also like copper better because they don’t like the idea of their water passing through pipes made via chemical processes (even though no health risks have yet been identified).

 But for all of copper’s benefits, it is slowly being phased out of construction.
 That’s because it is noisier than PVC, but it’s also a lot more expensive both in terms of cost and labor.
-Copper piping requires plumbers to use special tools and soldering techniques in order to keep everything well-sealed and leak-free.
+Copper piping requires professionals to use special tools and soldering techniques in order to keep everything well-sealed and leak-free.
 Under the wrong circumstances, copper can also corrode, which can require costly remediation.

 Is PVC right for my home?

 Once again, this depends on your individual situation and needs.
 Typically, it’s best to stay with what your home currently uses if you’re not having any problems.
 In cold environments, it’s important to note that PVC is more likely to burst due to its inflexible nature – especially when exposed to freezing water.
-If you’re in the market to update, fix, or replace the plumbing in your home, you might want to talk with a certified plumber to help you figure out what is best for your circumstance.
+If you’re in the market to update, fix, or replace the pipes in your home, you might want to talk with a certified drain cleaning to help you figure out what is best for your circumstance.